-Over the past eight years, I have tested and personally used many different EMF meters.
-The following meters are what I currently recommend for your use (Spring 2019).
-They are sensitive enough for most people, but will not break the bank.
-They will also allow you to accurately measure all four types of electromagnetic fields.
+The following are the EMF meters I recommend for your use (Updated September 2022).
+They are sensitive/accurate enough for most people, but will not break the bank.
+They will also allow you to correctly measure all four types of electromagnetic fields.
 These are simply the best EMF meters I have found over the past ten years of work in this field.

 Package #1 (Recommended):

-[At left the Safe and Sound Pro II (I have the beta version pictured above) shows minimal RF levels (below 10 uW/m2).
-The AM radio shows very little noise next to home wiring.
-The Alpha Lab UHS2 measures 0.01 mG for magnetic fields, which is excellent (below 0.1 mG is ideal).
-Finally, at right is the grounded Gigahertz Solutions ME3851A with an electric field reading of 0.3 V/m (below 1.0 V/m is recommended for sleeping/work environments).
-You can learn more about using these meters and what can be done to reduce EMF levels in your home in my my book, “How to Find a Healthy Home.”]
+In another example from my home, the Safe and Sound Pro II (I have the beta version pictured above) shows minimal RF levels (below 1 uW/m2).
+The Alpha Lab UHS2 measures 0.02 mG for magnetic fields, which is excellent (below 0.1 mG is ideal).
+Finally, at right is the grounded Gigahertz Solutions ME3851A with an electric field reading of 2.1 V/m (below 5.0 V/m is recommended for sleeping/work environments).
+You can learn more about using these meters and what can be done to reduce EMF levels in your home in my my book, “How to Find a Healthy Home.”

-[The above image shows how I use the meters to measure my computer workstation.
+The above image shows how I use the meters to measure my computer workstation.
 It includes the Safe and Sound Classic and my AM radio.

 Package #2 (Mid-Range):